github/docs/content/code-security/supply-chain-security/understanding-your-software-supply-chain/using-the-dependency-submission-api.md

 - translate the list of dependencies into the format accepted by the Dependency submission API.
 For more information about the format, see the body parameters for the "Create a repository snapshot" API operation in the [Dependency submission REST API documentation](/rest/dependency-graph/dependency-submission).
 - submit the formatted list of dependencies to the Dependency submission API.

 Actions that perform these steps for various ecosystems are available on {% data variables.product.prodname_marketplace %}.
+You can find links to the available actions in the table below:

 Ecosystem | Action |
 --- | --- |